kz04px/cuteataxx/settings.md

 - random -- play a random legal move.
 - mostcaptures -- play the move that maximises `num_captures + is_single`.
 - leastcaptures -- play the move that minimises `num_captures + is_single`.

+### __engines:timecontrol__
+An engine specific override for the global time control setting.
+Allows time odds to be used.